alexolivas/atlas-api/README.md

 $ git flow init
 ```
 # Development Environment
-This project is run inside a [docker](https://www.docker.com/)docker container.
-Running the development environment inside a docker container will resemble a production environment.

-Navigate to the project inside your working directory (the place you cloned the project)
+This service is run inside a [docker](https://www.docker.com/)docker container to resemble a production environment.
+To get started, navigate to the repo (the directory where you cloned the project)
 ```bash
 $ cd <repo-directory>/atlas
 ```

-Create an environment variables file
+Create an environment variables file at the root
 ```bash
 $ vi .env
 ```